Sankebetsu brown bear incident

-A reproduction of "Kesagake".
-Note the helmet for scale.

 The Sankebetsu brown bear incident (三毛別羆事件, Sankebetsu higuma jiken), also known as the Rokusensawa bear attack (六線沢熊害事件, Rokusensawa yūgai jiken) or the Tomamae brown bear incident (苫前羆事件, Tomamae higuma jiken), was a series of bear attacks which took place between December 9th and 15th, 1915, at the beginning of the Taishō era, in a remote area of Hokkaido, Japan.
 Over the course of six days, a male Ezo brown bear attacked a number of households, killing seven people and injuring a further three.
 The incident has been referred to as "the worst animal attack in Japanese history".
 The attacks ended when the bear was shot dead.

 Background

 At dawn in mid-November 1915, an Ezo brown bear appeared at the Ikeda family's house in Sankebetsu Rokusen-sawa, a small pioneer village in Teshio Province, about 11 km inland from the west coast of Hokkaido.
 The family horse was loudly spooked by the surprise encounter, but the bear fled after taking only harvested corn.
 At the time, Sankebetsu was newly settled, so encroachment by wild animals was common.

 On November 20, 1915, the bear reappeared.
 Worrying about the safety of the horse, the head of the Ikeda family called on his second son, Kametarō, and two matagi from his own village and a neighboring village.

 When the bear reappeared on November 30, they shot at it but failed to kill it.
 The next morning, they followed the bear's footprints, which led toward Mount Onishika.
 Along the trail the hunting party discovered bloodstains, but a snowstorm forced them to turn back.
 The bloodstains led the party to conclude that the bear, now injured, would no longer raid settlements.